 My passion for Tallinn and its tourism history began to grow in 2005 when I moved to Tallinn from Stockholm.
-During my time there, I realized more and more that I had arrived in a city with many exciting faces and a very rich cultural history.
-It became a hobby of mine to collect old Tallinn guides from the Soviet era because I thought that they were great examples of historical material.
-They bring you back to Tallinn as it once looked (or, even more interesting, how the guides wanted Tallinn to look!).
+During my time there, I realized more and more that I had arrived in a city with many exciting faces, contrasts and a very rich cultural history.
+It became a hobby of mine to collect old Tallinn guides from the Soviet era because I thought that they were purely great examples of important historical material and compared with today, you can see that much have changed in Tallinn.

 The travel guides bring you back to Tallinn as it once looked or even more interesting, how the guides wanted Tallinn to look.